nib-edit/nib/packages/docs/Setup/Readme.md

 ### Installing package

-Package can be installed from npm or yarn
+Package can be installed using npm or yarn commands

 ```js static
 npm i nib-core --save